-While indoor plants are the interior accessory of the moment, there’s far more to these leafy fellows than meets the eye.
-The plants you choose can seriously benefit your wellbeing in a multitude of ways when placed in a particular room or space — from being all natural sleep inducers in the bedroom to offering a helping hand in the kitchen.
-We’ve hunted down the perfect plant for every room in the house so you may go forth and raid Bunnings.
+While indoor plants are a timeless interior accessory, there’s far more to these leafy fellows than meets the eye.
+The plants you choose can seriously benefit your wellbeing in a multitude of ways when placed in a particular room or space — from being all-natural sleep inducers in the bedroom to offering a helping hand in the kitchen.
+We’ve hunted down the perfect plant for every room in the house so you create your own indoor oasis.

 Who doesn’t love the smell of lavender?
 Beyond being a beautiful, ornamental addition to the bedroom, placing a flowering lavender plant in there also results in better sleep, boosted moods and reduced anxiety.
 There are a truckload of pillow sprays, essential oils and sleep masks on the market that are created with a quality night’s shut-eye in mind, but nothing compares to the real thing.

 Bathroom: Aloe Vera

 An absolute wonder plant, Aloe Vera is a multifaceted miracle of nature that couldn’t be more suited to the bathroom.
 Serving as a first aid kit, (its antibacterial and antioxidant properties lend themselves to anything from mosquito bites to burns), a moisturiser, a lip balm, and even as an all-natural mouthwash, a potted Aloe plant might just be the most beneficial botanical there is — plus, its thick, rubbery, short-stemmed leaves create an ideal sink-side decoration.

 Any plant in the kitchen shoud be part of a herb garden, the more edible the better, we think.
 Begin your collection with a mint potted plant — fitting in right at home on your sun-drenched kitchen windowsill, a mint plant not only makes a cute interior addition but it also serves as a helping hand to all your culinary needs, (read: mojitos) all while filling the air with a subtle, refreshing aroma.
 Wanting to grow the family?
 Add more potted plants filled with basil, coriander and rosemary to give the mint some company.